-Compensatory time may be accumulated up to forty (40) hours.
+Compensatory time may be accumulated up to eighty(80) hours.
 Compensatory time off may be taken by mutual agreement of the employee and the supervisor.
+Compensatory time exceeding forty (40) hours, up to a maximum of forty (40) hours, will be cashed out on the last pay date of the fiscal year.